lobs-core Β· Standalone Agent Runtime

 03

-The control loop (runs every 10s) picks up active tasks, matches them to workflow definitions if applicable, and sequences the work across multiple agent types.
+The control loop picks up active tasks, matches them to workflow definitions if applicable, and sequences the work across multiple agent types.

 04